 People on foot or in wheelchairs are some of the most vulnerable travelers on the road.
 As they make their way down the sidewalks, through parking lots, or across the street, pedestrians expose themselves to distracted, careless, and negligent drivers and risk serious injury or death when they are hit.
-Only by increasing awareness of the dangers faced by pedestrians and providing information on how to avoid an accident with a pedestrian can we hope to reduce the number of people injured and killed every year.
+Only by increasing awareness of the dangers faced by pedestrians, our Indianapolis car accident lawyer says, and providing information on how to avoid an accident with a pedestrian can we hope to reduce the number of people injured and killed every year.

 Pedestrian Accident Statistics

 A pedestrian is injured in a traffic accident every eight minutes in the United States.
 According to statistics from the National Highway Traffic Safety Administration (NHTSA), a pedestrian was killed by a motor vehicle every two hours in 2014.
 This amounted to 4,884 pedestrian deaths and 32,675 injuries.
 Unfortunately, these numbers mean that every time you walk to the store or your child walks to school, there is a risk of being injured or killed by a careless driver.

 Not surprisingly, 78 percent of pedestrian accidents occur in busy, urban areas.
 NHTSA’s findings about the times and locations of fatal pedestrian accidents also include the following:

 - Most fatal accidents (71 percent) occur at non-intersections.

 - Intersection accidents account for 19 percent of pedestrian accidents.

 - Fatal accidents also occur in bicycle lanes, sidewalks, driveway access, walking paths, medians or crossing islands, and non-traffic way areas.

 - Three-quarters of fatal pedestrian crashes occur after dark.